Close

 National parks galore

-There are more than 80 national parks and reserves, covering over 50,000 square kilometres of land in the Northern Territory.
-Meaning that when you move here you will be spoilt for choice.
+There are more than 80 national parks and reserves, covering over 50,000 square kilometres of land in the Northern Territory, so when you live here, you will be spoilt for choice.

 World Heritage-listed parks